 - The Club begins issuing recommendations by fax to take advantage of short-term volatility in the market.

-- Karim Rahemtulla, Research Director of Agora Publishing, replaces Chris Weber as Investment Director and becomes Editor of The Oxford Alert trading service.
+- Karim Rahemtulla, Research Director, replaces Chris Weber as Investment Director and becomes Editor of The Oxford Alert trading service.

-- The Club grows to moire than 36,000 Members in over 100 countries, and offers Members additional benefits including access to an in-house research staff and a member service staff – all employed at the Club’s new mansion in the historic district of Mt.
-Vernon in downtown Baltimore (“The Clubhouse”).
+- The Club grows to more than 36,000 Members in over 100 countries, and offers Members additional benefits including access to an in-house research staff and a member service staff – all employed at the Club’s new mansion in the historic Mt.
+Vernon district in downtown Baltimore (“The Clubhouse”).

 - Local publishing offices are established in London, Bonn (under the name of The Zurich Club) and Paris.